-The Wyoming State Historical Society announces recipients of its 2009 Lola Homsher research grants.
+The Wyoming Historical Society announces recipients of its 2009 Lola Homsher research grants.
 The committee selected thirteen applicants who will receive a total of $6,000 for their individual research projects.
 Chairman Mary Kelley said the Homsher Grant program is one of the most important ways the Society reaches out to the public and makes an impact on preserving Wyoming’s wonderful history.
 The awards are made to amateur and professional historians and students.

 - The Dubois Museum received $500 for use in developing a project about the Wind River Valley.